vocdoni/docs/docs/protocol/messaging.md

 * Kademlia message routing
 * One-to-one, one-to-some, one-to-many via topics and variable-length addressing
 * Forward secrecy possible via handshake/initiation protocol
+* Behavior extremely similar to Whisper when used in broadcast mode (including plausible deniability)

 ## Swarm Features
 After exploring the protocols listed above, we have decided to leverage PSS for the time being.
 Below you will find high-level explanations of some of PSS's features.